 4.1.1 National planning policy is clear that local plans must be viable (economically deliverable) and set out the level of contribution needed from development.
 However, the requirements of infrastructure and policy should not be burdensome to the extent that they undermine the plan.
 Medway Council has worked with infrastructure providers and council services to develop indicative infrastructure costings and proposed delivery timescales including where appropriate cost allowances for consultancy fees and contingency in line with best practice, however these are indicative and subject to detailed cost and delivery estimates in line with NPPF.
-It should be noted that build costs have historically been subject to inflation above the rate of consumer price or other measures, and any delays to infrastructure delivery can than impact upon their cost.
+It should be noted that build costs have historically been subject to infrastructure delivery can than impact upon their cost.
 Care should therefore be taken when collecting funding up front, as delivery in future may have a higher cost than expected.